Fredwuz/venom-bot-WhatsappWebBot/README.md

 # How to start

-just run node start inside the master folder
+just run npm start inside the master folder

 # Avaliable Commands
 **ping** replys with pong<br>